jwillmer/jekyllDecent/_pages/offline-warning.md

 ---
 layout:    page
 permalink: "/offline-warning/"
 author:    jwillmer
 weight:    5
 menutitle: Offline
 title:     Offline Warning
+excerpt:   If you click on the link below it will render all content of the blog in one site.
+This can take some time!
 ---